 When an opposition is filed, the patent applicant or patentee and the opponent each have an opportunity to give evidence to the Commissioner of Patents.

-As an opponent, you'll need to prove a lack of newness or inventiveness /innovative step in light of information that may or may not have been considered when the application or patent was examined or use other grounds to argue that the application or patent is invalid.
+As an opponent, you'll need to prove a lack of newness or inventive/innovative step in light of information that may or may not have been considered when the application or patent was examined, or use other grounds to argue that the application or patent is invalid.

 Last Updated: 23/11/2013